UK Conservatives face ballot glitch in contest for new PM

-LONDON (AP) — Members of Britain's Conservative Party have started receiving their postal ballots in the contest to become the country's next prime minister, amid concern that some people have been sent more than one voting paper.
+LONDON (AP) — Members of Britain's Conservative Party have started receiving their postal ballots in the contest to choose the country's next prime minister, but concerns emerged Saturday that some people have been sent more than one voting paper.

-About 160,000 members of the governing party are choosing Britain's next leader, deciding between Foreign Secretary Jeremy Hunt and his predecessor in that job, Boris Johnson.
+About 160,000 members of the governing party are choosing Britain's next leader, in a country of 64 million people.
+They are deciding between Foreign Secretary Jeremy Hunt and his predecessor in that job, Boris Johnson.

 The party said in a statement that "the ballot holds clear instructions that members voting more than once will be expelled."

-The winner is due to be announced July 23 and will replace Theresa May as party leader and prime minister.
+The winner of the postal vote is due to be announced July 23 and will replace Theresa May as party leader and prime minister the following day.

+May announced her resignation last month after her divorce deal with the European Union was rejected three times by Britain's Parliament.

+The Conservative Party members choosing her successor are, by and large, middle-aged, middle-class, white, male — and strongly pro-Brexit.
+Hunt and Johnson both vow they will ensure Britain completes its delayed departure from the EU, with or without a deal to smooth the way.

 Follow AP's full coverage of Brexit and the Conservative Party leadership race at: https://www.apnews.com/Brexit